 Why this property?

-Raising the final $250,000 to reach the $4,250,000 goal includes funding the land purchase, site design, house renovation, and starting a stewardship endowment.
+It's incredible that you've helped us reach the goal to purchase the land purchase and start the design process for house renovation into offices and a learning center.
 These elements comprise phase one.
-Additional funds would be needed for the second phase to create parking and trailhead access from Route 28.
+Additional funds have been needed for the second phase to create parking and trailhead access from Route 28.

 Here’s some great news!

-When we accomplish the first phase, two generous donors have pledged to fund the second phase of public parking and trailhead access, including handicap spaces and electric vehicle charging stations.
+Since we accomplished the first phase, two generous donors have pledged to fund the second phase of public parking and trailhead access, including handicap spaces and electric vehicle charging stations.
 Another donor will

 Land preservation with the acquisition of 12.34 acres of high-priority forest, wetland, and stream habitats that provide the ecosystem mosaic for a wide variety of plants and animals